 If you leverage the experience of all the members in an angel group, you have the opportunity to invest in a range of deals that have been reviewed by domain experts to increase the chances of success.
 If you did this on your own, you simply couldn’t cover such a range of deals.
 We discuss diversification in more depth here.

-Enterprise Angels funds are ‘sidecar’ funds – funds established by an Angel network that invest alongside it.
+Currently, Enterprise Angels manages three funds, EA Fund 1, EA Fund 2. and EA Fund 3.
+These funds are ‘sidecar’ funds – funds established by an Angel network that invest alongside it.

 The funds do not undertake due diligence, but rather rely upon the investment expertise and commitment of Enterprise Angels members in a deal.
 Enterprise Angels funds have an investment committee (many members are directly involved in assessing investment opportunities through EA’s screening committee), but their role on the EA funds investment committee is primarily to ensure the fund is aligned with its investment mandate and is building a well balanced portfolio.

-Our funds rely on the combination of Enterprise Angels professional staff and the enormous sectoral expertise of the group’s members (approximately 200 experienced business people).
+Our funds rely on the combination of Enterprise Angels professional staff and the enormous sectoral expertise of the group’s members.

-Enterprise Angels members undertake due diligence and take up directorships on investee company boards using their experience and contacts to enhance investee companies successes.
+Enterprise Angels members undertake due diligence and take up directorships on investee company boards using their experience and contacts to enhance investee company’s successes.

 Get in touch!

 We welcome engagement from anyone interested or involved in the early stage investment market – Investors, Angel Members, Strategic or Corporate Partners, Founders, Incubators or Accelerators, Deal Referrers, Acquisition Partners etc.